last update:

 The Binnenhof in The Hague

 The Hague suffered during the Eighty Years’ War (1568-1648).
 Spanish troops captured and looted it at the beginning of the conflict due to its lack of fortifications.
 However, by the time Samuel Kiechel visited, the city had recovered.
 It left our traveller with the impression of a pleasant and prosperous place.
-A table on the right-hand side of the view details eighteen churches and other notable sites.
-This high number of churches was impressive for such a small city.
+A table on the right-hand side of the bird’s-eye view details eighteen churches and other notable sites.
+This high number of churches was impressive for such a small place.

 Map showing the land around The Hague, including the Haagse Bos to the north.

-The landscape around The Hague
+The area around The Hague

 Drawing of the woodland of the Haagse Bos with a church tower of The Hague in the background.